djmaze/tiddlywiki-docker/README.md

     sudo docker run -d -p 8080:8080 -v $(pwd)/.tiddlywiki:/var/lib/tiddlywiki mazzolino/tiddlywiki

 In this example, the folder `$(pwd)/.tiddlywiki` is used for the data.

+# Auth

+Simply provide the USERNAME and PASSWORD env variables to enable authentication.